topliceanu/TDD-like-you-really-mean-it/PVZ-edition/README.md

 In other words, you can write tests about the problem domain, because that's all there is for you to write tests about.
 You are going to notice how the next step in your solution design emerges from the code you wrote to make those tests about the problem pass.
 That's the way in.
-The process isn't going to feel natural, and it's going to make your brain hurt, but remember - if your brain doesn't hurt once in a while, you're not really learning anything new.
+The process isn **not** going to feel natural, and it's going to make your brain hurt, but remember - if your brain doesn't hurt once in a while, you're not really learning anything new.

 ### The invariants of the Plants vs. Zombies game